cla-cif/english-with-claudia/README.md

 Given the educational purpose of the website, a special accent was put on accessibility to welcome any student, therefore high-contrast colors, minimalistic animation and a light graphic where priviliged among other choices.

+The text was tested and refined using the established [readability indices](https://www.analyzemywriting.com/readability_indices.html#:~:text=A%20readability%20index%20is%20an,the%20complexity%20of%20a%20text.) to make it easily understandable to most users.
+The text presenting english lessons shouldn't be difficult to read since the intedned users are, in fact, learners.

 ![Landing page](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/landing-page.jpeg)